TatertotGr8/Pyramid-Crack/README.md

 - Gaining knowledge in [Gradle](https://gradle.org/install/)
 _what is a build tool and how do I use it?_
 - A semi effective troubleshooting plan

-_Naturally things failed, no artitfacit in this project is on the first draft.
-That is to be expected in computer science _
+Naturally things failed, no artitfacit in this project is on the first draft.
+That is to be expected in computer science.
+Allthough isssues ranged I was able to have a checklist of all the things to try when hiting a wall.
+Starting with double checking my Gradle and Java environmental varribles.
+To restarting my computer and runing it again for it to sometimes

 -Intl IDEA

 ## Support